Beer Belly: Myth or Fact?

-Many scientists now believe a simple anthropometric waist measurement (taken sagittally around the belly button without sucking in) is the best indicator of future cardiovascular metabolic risks like diabetes, heart disease, stroke, etc. Belly fat is insidious.
+Many scientists now believe a simple anthropometric waist measurement (taken sagittally around the belly button without sucking in) is the best indicator of future cardiovascular, and metabolic risks like diabetes, heart disease, stroke, etc. Belly fat is insidious.
 It not only looks bad but it congeals around your internal organs and practically suffocates them.
 This yellow visceral fat is a disease magnet.
 A seven-year study published in the journal “Obesity” evaluated 720 individuals and found that “The predictive power (for cardiovascular disease, diabetes, metabolic syndrome, and strokes) of a single measurement of waist circumference was at least equal to that of WHR (Waist to Hip Ratio) and BMI (Body Mass Index) combined.”

 I am not a teetotaler, but life is all about choices.
 Alcohol is not bad in moderation.
 In fact, the Journal of the American Medicine Association concluded in a meta-analysis of 34 studies, “Low levels of alcohol intake (1-2 drinks per day for women and 2-4 drinks per day for men) are inversely associated with total mortality in both men and women.
 Our findings, while confirming the hazards of excess drinking, indicate potential windows of alcohol intake that may confer a net beneficial effect of moderate drinking, at least in terms of survival.”
 It has been shown to reduce the effects of high cholesterol, heart disease, some forms of cancer and even impotence.
 There is a dearth of research that concludes moderate imbibing is a healthy component of longevity.
 The majority of individuals who reside in the Blue Zones, areas where people on average live longer than anyone else in the world, practice moderate drinking (except for the abstaining Seventh Day Adventists in Loma Linda California).
 One main caveat is with women who are at risk for breast cancer.
 The data suggest they should drink no more than 1 serving per day.
 Chronic alcohol abuse is in no way healthy.
 It contributes to many diseases and lower overall mortality.
 Besides the obvious hazards of over-consumption it also decreases fat oxidation, stimulates appetite, suppresses testosterone, increases cortisol, and provides little in the way of nutrition.